Exporting after Brexit

 Exporting after Brexit: SMEs can remain in EU

 Leaving the customs union (and possibly the single market) will make exporting substantially more expensive, time consuming and difficult.
 But you can effectively and legally stay within the EU – even after Brexit.
 And no worries; this solution is probably easier, faster to implement and more affordable than you think.
 In fact, it will most likely even save you money.

 Say, you export goods or services to the 27 EU countries and their 80 partner trading nations.
 Once Britain has left the EU the following will change:

 Administration: The amount of paperwork involved to get goods out of the country will increase almost exponentially.
-For every item detailed forms need to be filled in and comprehensive documentation has to be provided (e.g. certificates of the origin of your goods and their component parts/ingredients).
+Detailed forms need to be filled in and comprehensive documentation has to be provided (e.g. certificates of the origin of your goods and their component parts/ingredients).

 Customs clearances: Another aspect to consider are backlogs at the customs.
-This will cause problems for freight traffic that depend on fast deliveries, e.g. for fresh produce or just-in-time goods.
+This will cause problems for freight traffic that depends on fast deliveries, e.g. for fresh produce or just-in-time goods.

 The remedy: Bypassing trade barriers

 The concept of bypassing trade barriers is more than 100 years old, albeit not really feasible for SMEs due to their limited resources – at least up until now.
 Today you can easily establish and run your own European legal entity from the UK (or anywhere on the planet), which means you can continue trading as a EU company.

 Look for service providers who can establish and host a legal entity, i.e. a EU limited company, for you.
 With regards to location the Netherlands and Germany offer many advantages, especially for British businesses.
 English is widely spoken and they provide a high degree of legal security.
 You will find professional service partners, you will benefit from a good infrastructure, and it is comparatively economical and easy to get there.